 Graduated Harvard Medical School Class of 1984

 Lisa I. Iezzoni initially enrolled in a master's program in Health Policy and Management at the Harvard T.H.
 Chan School of Public Health.
-She was interested in patient care in addition to global health policy, and so enrolled in Harvard Medical School.
+She was interested in patient care in addition to global health policy, so she enrolled in Harvard Medical School.

 "The Americans with Disabilities Act was signed on July 26th, 1990…all of a sudden now, people with disabilities had civil rights.
 And what happened to me back then could not possibly happen to a Harvard medical student now."